top of page

 Most of our races are in the mornings.
 After sleeping and fasting for 12 hours, racing an all out 5K on an empty tank won't do.
 However, neither will pounding down two dozen pancakes an hour before the race.
 Athletes should experiment with eating different things prior to workouts (Saturday training days are perfect for this) to see what types of food and in what amount work best with their digestion.
 Each person is different.
 You are a snowflake.
 Embrace it.

-SHIN SPLINTS|STRESS FRACTURES
+SHIN SPLINTS|STRESS REACTIONS

 The stress of running can cause a condition called shin splints.
 Shin splints are very common in new runners, when runners increase their mileage rapidly and when most of the runner's miles are run on very hard surfaces.
 Symptoms include shins that are sore to the touch and are painful when running.
 Prevention of shin splints include: proper diet complete with plenty of calcium + vitamin D, running in proper running shoes used for less than 500 miles, running on soft surfaces when possible & calf strengthening exercises.
 When runners experience shin pain they should, tell the coach, ice 15 minutes every 4 hours, take several rest days, improve diet & replace running shoes if they have more than 300 miles of use.